harissonsofia/waifu2x/README.md

 ## Summary

-Click to see the slide show.Waifu2x high resolution images can be view and download at: iguestblog.com.
+Click to see the slide show.Waifu2x high resolution images can be view and download at:<a href="iguestblog.com"> here</a>

 ![slide](https://raw.githubusercontent.com/nagadomi/waifu2x/master/images/slide.png)